 I’m in danger of going off at a tangent so I’ll reign it in.
 The perfect TRT protocol would follow the same ups and downs as your body’s natural testosterone production.
 Is this possible?
 In theory, yes.
 Recent advances in the management of diabetic patients means that they now have user-friendly machines that deliver a continuous infusion of insulin which self-regulates according to your blood sugar levels.
 Is this practical for TRT?
 Hell no!
 So what options are available to us here in the UK?

 Injections vs Topical Testosterone

-It’s no secret, our gold standard treatment here at The Men’s Health Clinic is Testosterone Enanthate (TE) + Human Chorionic Gonadotropin (HCG).
+It’s no secret that our gold standard treatment at The Men’s Health Clinic is Testosterone Enanthate + Human Chorionic Gonadotropin (HCG).
 It best mimics natural physiology and allows for stable testosterone and oestradiol levels.
-I have talked about why on a previous blog TRT – How to Control Oestrogen.
+I have discussed the rationale behind this in TRT – How to Control Oestrogen.
 That being said, there is nothing wrong with topical TRT.
 I have guys who will not switch to the injections, not because they have a needle phobia, but because they are happy, healthy and horny on the gel.
 Why switch indeed?!